The effects of azoxystrobin on rhizosphere microbiology and microbiome-mediated susceptibility to Rhizoctonia solani AG 2.2 in table beet

 Materials and methods:

-This small plot field experiment will be located on a research farm at Cornell AgriTech (Geneva, NY).
-The experimental design will be a randomized complete block (RCB) with four replications of each of the four treatments.
-The treatments will be two levels of two factors: (i) in-furrow azoxystrobin, (ii) in-furrow azoxystrobin plus R. solani inoculum, (iii) R. solani inoculum alone, and (iv) a control treatment with neither azoxystrobin nor R. solani.
-Plots will consist of two adjacent 3.05-m sections of row, with two rows between adjacent plots and 1.5 m of buffer plants between plots in the same row.
-Following industry guidelines, 10-5-10 fertilizer will be applied to all plots and incorporated prior to planting at 336 kg/hectare, with more 10-5-10 fertilizer applied in bands at planting at a rate of 393 kg/hectare.
-Herbicides and in-season fertilizer will not be applied.
+Small plot replicated field experiments were located on a research farm at Cornell AgriTech (Geneva, NY) in 2021 and 2022.
+The experimental design was a randomized complete block (RCB) with four replications of each of the four treatments.
+The treatments were two levels of two factors: (i) in-furrow azoxystrobin, (ii) in-furrow azoxystrobin plus R. solani inoculum, (iii) R. solani inoculum alone, and (iv) a control treatment with neither azoxystrobin nor R. solani.
+Plots consisted of two adjacent 3.05-m sections of row, with two rows between adjacent plots and 1.5 m of buffer plants between plots in the same row.
+Following industry guidelines, 10 N-5 P-10 K fertilizer was applied to all plots and incorporated one day prior to planting at 392 kg/ha.
+Boron (2.2 kg/ha) was also applied at this time to meet the specific nutritional needs for table beets.
+Additional 10 N-5 P-10 K fertilizer was applied in bands at planting at a rate of 336 kg/ha.
+Herbicides and in-season fertilizer were not applied.
+Weed control during the season was conducted by hand weeding and a propane weed burner in the medians of each row.

-A R. solani isolate associated with diseased table beet in a New York field that has been confirmed as a pathogen of table beet in greenhouse trials will be used for inoculum.
-R. solani is a widespread, non-quarantined pathogen; consequently; biosafety protocols are not required for containment.
-Inoculum will be grown on sterilized barley grain for 8 weeks, dried, and coarsely ground.
-The grain will be applied to the plots at a rate of 70 kg/hectare four weeks after planting to minimize residual azoxystrobin effects (Adetutu et al. 2008).
-The four-week waiting period reflects the time to ensure that the majority of azoxystrobin has broken down in the soil, limiting confounding effects from the active fungicide.
-By temporally separating the azoxystrobin applications and the R. solani inoculations, this experiment will allow the microbial community to respond and adapt to each disturbance separately.
+An R. solani isolate, collected from a symptomatic table beet root in western New York and previously confirmed as a pathogen of table beet, was used to produce inoculum.
+R. solani is a widespread, non-quarantined pathogen; consequently; biosafety protocols were not required for containment.
+The isolate was grown on sterilized barley grain for approximately 8 weeks, dried, and coarsely ground.
+The grain was applied to the plots at a rate of 70 kg/ha four weeks after planting (36 and 37 days after planting (DAP) in 2021 and 2022, respectively) to minimize residual azoxystrobin effects (Adetutu et al. 2008).
+An approximately 2.5 cm-deep furrow was created adjacent to the table beet seedlings; inoculum was then spread evenly in the furrow before the furrow was closed by raking.
+The four-week waiting period reflected the time to ensure the majority of azoxystrobin had broken down in the soil.
+By temporally separating the azoxystrobin applications and the R. solani inoculations, this experiment allowed the microbial community to respond and adapt to each disturbance separately.

-Once DNA from all samples has collected, all three DNA extractions per sample will be pooled and polymerase chain reaction (PCR) amplification of microbial DNA will be performed in triplicate for each sample, including baseline, 2-week, and 8-week microbiome samples.
-Bacterial and fungal amplification will be done separately.
-For bacteria, 16S rRNA gene amplification will use the 515F forward primer and the 806R reverse dual-indexing primer set, adapted for Illumina (Illumina, Inc., San Diego, CA) sequencing (Kozich et al. 2013).
-Fungal amplification will use the ITS1f (forward) and ITS4r (reverse) primers with the same dual-indexing scheme.
-After pooling replicates and normalizing PCR product concentrations, replicates will be pooled prior to sequencing at the Cornell Genomics Facility (Ithaca, NY).
-16S and ITS1 libraries will be pooled and sequenced separately.
-This experiment will result in 36 samples for each sequencing run.
+All three DNA extractions per sample were pooled and polymerase chain reaction (PCR) amplification of microbial DNA was performed in triplicate for each sample.
+Bacterial and fungal amplification was conducted separately for the bacterial and fungal libraries.
+For bacteria, 16S rRNA gene amplification used the 515F forward primer and the 806R reverse dual-indexing primer set, adapted for Illumina (Illumina, Inc., San Diego, CA) sequencing (Kozich et al. 2013).
+Fungal amplification used the ITS1f (forward) and ITS4r (reverse) primers with the same dual-indexing scheme.
+After pooling replicates and normalizing PCR product concentrations, replicates were pooled prior to sequencing at the Cornell Genomics Facility (Ithaca, NY).
+16S amplicon libraries were sequenced with the paired end 2 × 250 bp V2 kit (Illumina, Inc.), and the ITS libraries were sequenced with the 2 × 300 bp V3 kit (Illumina, Inc.).

 Objective 2: Azoxystrobin-affected microbiome effects on disease development